dxc04/hotel-inventory-system/README.md

 **Notes**

 * Add `sudo` if commands don't work.
 * Run all commands in the terminal.
-You ma use Power Shell in Windows
+You ma use [Git Bash](https://gitforwindows.org/) in Windows
+* You may also need to setup your github ssh keys https://help.github.com/en/articles/connecting-to-github-with-ssh

 1. Install [Docker Toolbox](https://docs.docker.com/toolbox/overview/) or [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community)